sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Features

+- **Auto Tab Grouping**: Automatically groups new tabs by domain as you browse, keeping your tabs organized without manual intervention.
 - **Tab Search and Filter**: Quickly find tabs by searching for text in titles or URLs, with real-time filtering and highlighted matches.
 - **Mute All Tabs**: Mute all tabs in the current window.
 - **Unmute All Tabs**: Unmute all tabs in the current window.
-- **Group Tabs by Domain**: Automatically group tabs by their domain (e.g., all Gmail tabs together).
+- **Group Tabs by Domain**: Manually group tabs by their domain (e.g., all Gmail tabs together).
 - **Group Tabs by Names**: Group tabs by type (e.g., Social, Work, Shopping, News, Video, Mail, Docs) using smart URL and domain matching.
 - **Ungroup All Tabs**: Remove all tabs from any tab groups in the current window.
 - **Close Duplicate Tabs**: Close all duplicate tabs (same base URL) in the browser.